 Michael’s subject research concerns corporate governance and the incorporation of environmental, social and governance factors into financial investment decisions.
 He has expertise in using both quantitative and qualitative research methods to analyse various aspects of the acquisition process and its aftermath.

-Michael is an active member of the Economics Network.
-He has written case studies for the Network based on his teaching practise.
+Michael is an Associate of the Economics Network.
+He has contributed to the work of the Network to enhance the teaching of economics across UK Higher Education and beyond through conference presentations, case studies and learning resources.
 He is also a member of the Society of Professional Economists and a Senior Fellow of the Higher Education Academy.